EddieAbbondanzio/EdsAutoDetailing.com/content/frequently-asked-questions.md

 ## What are your hours?

-Ed's Auto Detailing doesn't have set hours as we schedule by appointment.
-Typically we are open Monday to Friday 8AM to 4PM with some variance in what time we close.
+We are open Monday to Friday 8AM to 4PM with some variance in what time we close.
+During winter we may be closed, or close early due to lower demand.

 ## What do I need to do to prepare my vehicle?